Contact Us

 Practical Recommendations

-- Include oily fish twice weekly or plant omega-3s daily.
+• Third, aim to include oily fish twice weekly or plant-based omega-3s daily.

 Sample 3-Day Meal Plan